MagnusS0/MagnusS0/README.md

 - 👋 Hi, I’m @MagnusS0
 - 👀 I’m interested in finance, crypto, managment, python and ML.
 - 🌱 I’m currently learning python programming and ML.
-- :man_student: I’m studying for a bachlors degree in computer sience and managment.
+- :man_student: I’m studying for a bachlors degree in international management.
 - :man_technologist: I started learning python about 6 months ago and looking to continue learning.

 <!---